Skip to main content

 Climb School Curriculum

-Our three-day itinerary opens with a full day of mountaineering instruction near Paradise Meadows, followed by a two-day summit climb via Camp Muir and the Disappointment Cleaver Route.
+Our four-day itinerary opens with a full day of mountaineering instruction near Paradise Meadows, followed by a three-day summit climb via Camp Muir and the Disappointment Cleaver Route.
 Our professional guides will teach the fundamental glacier mountaineering skills necessary for a safe and successful summit climb, including:

 • Rest step, step kicking and pressure breathing